WhereIsMyTransport/docs/tapi/default.md

 ## Attribution

-We use data from [© OpenStreetMap contributors](https://www.openstreetmap.org/copyright) and GraphHopper in the generation of the walking and transit legs' directions and geometries.
+We use data from [© OpenStreetMap contributors](https://www.openstreetmap.org/copyright) and the [GraphHopper API](https://www.graphhopper.com/) in the generation of journey directions and geometries.

 ### Introduction